gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ## Summary

-This proposal enables the install-time configuration of subnets for the `default` IngressController as well as the default subnets for any user-created IngressController by extending the OpenShift Installer's install-config for AWS clusters.
+This proposal extends the OpenShift Installer's install-config for AWS to enable install-time configuration of subnets for IngressControllers, including the `default` IngressController and user-created IngressControllers, as well as the control plane load balancers.
 It also fixes a common issue where load balancers would map to unintended subnets ([OCPBUGS-17432](https://issues.redhat.com/browse/OCPBUGS-17432)).

-To achieve this, this enhancement deprecates the existing install-config field `platform.aws.subnets` in favor of a more flexible configuration field that handles specifying subnets for both IngressControllers and the cluster infrastructure.
-These new subnet roles, referred to as IngressController-role subnets and Cluster-role subnets are further defined in [Defining Subnet Roles](#defining-subnets-roles).
+To achieve this, this enhancement deprecates the existing install-config field `platform.aws.subnets` in favor of a more flexible configuration field that handles specifying subnets for IngressControllers, control plane load balancers, and the cluster nodes.
+These new subnet roles, referred to as IngressControllerLB, ControlPlaneExternalLB, ControlPlaneInternalLB, and ClusterNode subnets are further defined in [Defining Subnet Roles](#defining-subnets-roles).

 ## Definitions and Terminology